For my 50th blog post I thought I would lighten things up a bit! Welcome to my sense of humor, as well as my love of animals and nature!

 Men with briefcases move up and down the streets like ants: all in lines, moving this way and that.
 Scouts sent forth from their secret dwellings, with secrets at their sides and secrets in their minds.
 They rush into the world to gather and to hunt and when the day is done they hold their provision over their heads, like ants but also like African women carrying water back to their children.

 All is a race, if you think of it thus.

-In the shadowed jungles of the sewer holes and pipes that run wild under the city, there in another kind of race.
-As the suits and ties vibrate with the ticking of the clock above, there are men and women of valor whose orders have been pecked out by feats of daring and of strength.
+In the shadowed jungles of the sewer holes and pipes that run wild under the city, there is another kind of race.
+As the suits and ties vibrate with the ticking of the clock above, there are men and women of valor whose orders have been pecked out by feats of daring and strength.
 Yellow eyes—but sometimes green—flash through the underground tunnels and make plans for the sun-filled above.